Gangrene & Necrosis from Bedsores

 Systemic Infection

 Gangrenous tissue releases bacteria and toxins into the bloodstream, leading to sepsis.
 Sepsis from gangrene carries a high mortality rate, particularly in elderly and debilitated patients who are already vulnerable.
+Bone infection (osteomyelitis) may also be present alongside gangrene, further complicating treatment.

 Toxic Shock